What Does A Favorite Drink Of Regency Era Gentlemen Have to Do With The Great Comet of 1811?

-First let me explain the difference between the terms brandy and cognac.
+Before I begin, let me explain the difference between brandy and cognac.
 Brandy is made by distilling wine and aging it in barrels.
-Cognac is brandy which comes from the Cognac region in France.
+Cognac is brandy which comes specifically from the Cognac region in France.
+So, all cognacs are brandy, but not all brandy is cognac.

-During the Regency era, the finest brandy was produced during 1811 in France.
-The interesting thing is, still to this day, that vintage is considered to be one of the greatest in history.
-And the reason behind it is tied to a comet.
+During the Regency era, the finest brandy and cognac were produced in France during 1811.
+To this day, that vintage is considered to be one of the greatest in history, and the reason behind it is tied to a comet!

 Screen Shot 2016-08-01 at 10.23.24 AM